onsi/gomega/index.md

 ### Annotating Assertions

-You can annotate any assertion by passing a format string (and optional inputs to format) after the `OmegaMatcher`:
+You can annotate any assertion by passing a format string (and optional inputs to format) after the `GomegaMatcher`:

     Ω(ACTUAL).Should(Equal(EXPECTED), "My annotation %d", foo)
     Ω(ACTUAL).ShouldNot(Equal(EXPECTED), "My annotation %d", foo)